localryu/TIL/around_view_detection.md

   ### HW

     sensors
-      - Using 6 eo sensors (the product)
+      - Using 6 EO sensors

     PC
       - NVIDIA Xavier (can subtitude to X2)